Cooking with Culinary Lavender

+Most people are familiar with lavender in soaps, perfumes, or potpourri baskets, and for its medicinal or relaxation qualities.
+But, cooking with culinary lavender is a fun and interesting endeavor.
 Lavender is an herb with a long history of use dating back to Greek and Roman times.
 There are several different varieties available – some grown for commercial use and others for culinary use.
-Most people are familiar with lavender in soaps, perfumes or potpourri baskets, and for its medicinal or relaxation qualities.

-Culinary lavender flowers and leaves can be used fresh or dried, and imparts a slight mint, floral, and/or citrus flavor.
-It is wonderful used in both sweet and savory dishes.
-Lavender pairs well with rosemary, thyme, sage, fennel and oregano.
+Culinary lavender flowers and leaves can be used fresh or dried and impart a slight mint, floral, and/or citrus flavor.
+It is wonderful and used in both sweet and savory dishes.
+Lavender pairs well with rosemary, thyme, sage, fennel, and oregano.
 A little lavender goes a long way, so start small and experiment a bit to find the desired amount.

 In creamy or smooth dishes, use whole buds to infuse the flavor, then strain them out before finishing the dish.
 For rubs, grind a small amount in a spice grinder and combine with other complementary ingredients.